What's new in Microsoft Defender for Endpoint

 Want to experience Defender for Endpoint?
 Sign up for a free trial.

-The following features are generally available (GA) in the latest release of Microsoft Defender for Endpoint as well as security features in Windows 10 and Windows Server.
+The following features are in preview or generally available (GA) in the latest release of Microsoft Defender for Endpoint and security features in Windows 10 and Windows Server.

-For more information preview features, see Preview features.
+For more information on preview features, see Preview features.